-Updated by Derik Barseghian about 11 years ago
+Updated by Derik Barseghian over 11 years ago

 1) I think the LSID revision should get incremented whenever the actor changes to make it easier (still not easy enough) for the user/developer track down any workflow behavior change issues to do w/ a specific actor; they'd have available this identifier marking changes, and could look into svn to see what the changes consisted of if they really wanted.
 And because I thought the idea behind our using LSIDS was to identify an unchanging entity.